-Nikolaev is a city in the south of Ukraine.
-It is a district and regional center.
-Located on the peninsula, it is the port of the Black Sea.
-Within the city, there are two rivers – the Southern Bug and Ingul, and road bridges have been built across them.
-It was built according to the plan, with straight streets and neighborhoods of a clear shape, despite the complexity of the relief.
-Founded as a shipyard, it did not have a name for about a year.
-It received its name in memory of the capture of the Ochakov fortress on the day of St. Nicholas — the patron saint of sailors in 1788.
-The construction of sailing warships defined the main industry.
+Mykolaiv is a city in the south of Ukraine that has the status of a district and regional center.
+It is located on the peninsula and is a Black Sea port.
+Two rivers flow within the city limits — the Southern Bug and Ingul, and automobile bridges are built across them.
+It was constructed according to a predesigned plan, with straight streets and blocks of a strict form, despite all the terrain’s complexity.
+Founded as a shipyard, it had no name for about a year.
+It received its name in memory of the Ochakov’s fortress capture on the day of St. Nicholas — the patron saint of sailors — in 1788.
+The construction of sailing warships has become the main industry.

-In Soviet times, the city was one of the most important regions for shipbuilding.
-The port and convenient transport routes made Nikolaev a large industrial center.
-Now the city is crossed by the M-14 highway and the strategic European route E58.
-On the territory of the region there are about 700 km of railway tracks connecting Nikolaev with Kiev, Odessa, Voznesensk, Crimea, Donbass, etc.
+In Soviet times, the city was one of the leading shipbuilding regions.
+The port, along with convenient transport routes, made Mykolaiv a major industrial center.
+Now the city is traversed by the M-14 highway and the strategic European route E58.
+On the territory of the region, there is about 700 km (435 miles) of railway lines connecting Mykolaiv with Kyiv, Odesa, Voznesensk, Crimea, Donbas, etc.